Ircam-RnD/ircam-js-guidelines/README.md

 To be adopted and re-used you should:

-1. Adopt coding conventions
+1. Follow coding conventions
-2. Provide a documentation and online examples (especially for audio processing where these examples serve as audio integration tests)
+2. Provide a documentation and online examples - especially for audio processing where these examples serve as integration tests
 3. Propose [unit tests](http://en.wikipedia.org/wiki/Unit_testing) and [code coverage](http://en.wikipedia.org/wiki/Code_coverage) information

+> This repository try to respect of all the following "development rules".

 1. JavaScript version and coding style
 --------------------------------------

-[sublimetext](http://www.sublimetext.com/) is often used as text editor for JavaScript programs.
+[Sublime Text](http://www.sublimetext.com/) is often used as text editor for JavaScript programs.

-You can write JavaScript code using EcmaScript 6 (also known as harmony) version of the standard.
-But, as this version is not yet implemented on every major browser, you need a tool to convert it back to EcmaScript 5.
+You can write JavaScript code using EcmaScript 6 (also known as ES6 or harmony) version of the standard.
+But, as this version is not yet implemented on every major browser, you need a tool to convert it back to EcmaScript 5 (ES5).
 For this purpose you can use [Traceur](https://github.com/google/traceur-compiler).

-To track if a web standard you want to use is implemented on a specific browser, consult [caniuse.com](http://caniuse.com/).
-As a fallback, you will certainly find some [Polyfill](http://fr.wikipedia.org/wiki/Polyfill) online.
+To track if a web standard you want to use is implemented on a specific browser, consult [caniuse.com](http://caniuse.com/) ([Web Audio API support](http://caniuse.com/#feat=audio-api)).
+As a fallback, you will certainly find some [polyfills](http://fr.wikipedia.org/wiki/Polyfill) online.

 For coding style purposes, [jslint](http://www.jslint.com) is a good tool to begin with.